LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 As you can see the `ISubject` interfaces don't define any members of their own.
 They just inherit from `IObserver<T>` and `IObservable<T>`—these interfaces are nothing more than a direct expression of the fact that a subject is both an observer and an observable.

 But what is this for?
-You can think of the `IObserver<T>` and the `IObservable<T>` as the 'reader' and 'writer' or, 'consumer' and 'publisher' interfaces respectively.
-A subject, then is both a reader and a writer, a consumer and a publisher.
+You can think of `IObserver<T>` and the `IObservable<T>` as the 'consumer' and 'publisher' interfaces respectively.
+A subject, then is both a consumer and a publisher.
 Data flows both into and out of a subject.

 Rx offers a few subject implementations that can occasionally be useful in code that wants to make an `IObservable<T>` available.
-Although `Observable.Create` is usually the preferred way to do this, there's one important case where a subject might make more sense: if you have some code that discovers events of interest (e.g., by using the client API for some messaging technology) and wants to make them available through an `IObservable<T>`, subjects can sometimes provide a more convenient way to to this than wither `Observable.Create` or a custom implementation.
+Although `Observable.Create` is usually the preferred way to do this, there's one important case where a subject might make more sense: if you have some code that discovers events of interest (e.g., by using the client API for some messaging technology) and wants to make them available through an `IObservable<T>`, subjects can sometimes provide a more convenient way to to this than with `Observable.Create` or a custom implementation.

 Rx offers a few subject types.
 We'll start with the most straightforward one to understand.

 ### Subject<T>

-The `Subject<T>` type immediately forwards any calls to `IObserver<T>` methods on to all of the observers currently subscribed to it.
+The `Subject<T>` type immediately forwards any calls made to its `IObserver<T>` methods on to all of the observers currently subscribed to it.
 This example shows its basic operation:

 ```cs
 Subject<int> s = new();